meker12/commerce-channels.en/help/channel-manager/configure-channel-settings.md

 In [!DNL Channel Manager], you configure some sales channels settings during the onboarding process.
 After onboarding, you can view and manage the Settings configuration from the *Settings* page.

-* **[Map Unique identifiers](map-catalog-attributes.md)**–Before you publish listings from [!DNL Commerce] to [!DNL Walmart Marketplace], you must map at least one unique identifier from your [!DNL Commerce] catalog to the corresponding identifier from Walmart.
+* **[Map Unique identifiers](map-catalog-attributes.md)**–Before you publish listings from [!DNL Commerce] to [!DNL Walmart Marketplace], map at least one unique identifier from your [!DNL Commerce] catalog to the corresponding identifier from Walmart.
 This step is required to match [!DNL Commerce] products to existing [!DNL Walmart] listings and to synchronize product data between [!DNL Commerce] and [!DNL Walmart].

 * **[Map Shipping Carriers](map-shipping-carriers.md)–Before you process [!DNL Walmart Marketplace] orders from [!DNL Commerce], ensure that you map shipping carriers from your [!DNL Commerce] instance to the corresponding carriers on [!DNL Walmart Marketplace].